kamchatka-volcano/fcgi_responder/README.md

     return 0;
 }
 ```
-Check the `examples` directory for this and other example using the Qt framework.
+Check the `examples` directory for this and other example using Qt framework.

 ### Sending requests to FastCGI applications
-The `fcgi_responder` library also provides a `fcgi::Requester` class, which can be used to send requests to the FastCGI applications.
+`fcgi_responder` library also provides `fcgi::Requester` class, which can be used to send requests to FastCGI applications.

 Inherit from `fcgi::Requester` class and implement its pure virtual methods to provide necessary functionality:
     * `virtual void sendData(const std::string& data) = 0`
     * `virtual void disconnect() = 0`

-Then, connect the socket to the listening FastCGI application and make a request by calling the `fcgi::Requester::sendRequest` method.
-Don't forget to process the incoming data by passing it to the `fcgi::Requester::receiveData` method.
+Then, connect a socket to the listening FastCGI application and make a request by calling the `fcgi::Requester::sendRequest` method.
+Don't forget to process incoming data by passing it to `fcgi::Requester::receiveData` method.

 This is a minimal example, using the standalone asio library for networking:
 ```C++